 Much of the magic of Wellington's Cuba Street is woven by the presence of all-kinds-of-people rubbing shoulders harmoniously throughout its 2km of eclectic shops, bars, multi-style music venues, cafes and galleries - all set along a pedestrian street where trams once ran.

 Creative and quirky Cuba Street allows a meeting of minds - from the colourfully clothed theatre, music and arty folk which hang around here to the (usually) more soberly- attired business entrepreneurs, holidaymakers and students - Cuba Street brings it all together.
 And it works wonderfully.I never tire of soaking up the fusion of shabby chic meets urban thrum on Wellington's Cuba Street and I love that although it remains quintessentially Kiwi it also offers me a flavour of the world.
 From Japanese to Mexican - the food comes from all over.
 Its music isn't just influenced by but played by folk from all over the world too - from the Brazilian street-busker to the saxophonist performing at a cocktail bar.

 The Asian-reminiscent Wellington Night Market is somewhere I can have a foot massage, visit a fortune teller or simply just eat and be entertained while the pavement cafes exude an air of mainland Europe.

 Quite what a day on Cuba Street means for me, depends on my mood.

-Martha's Pantry - 276 Cuba Street, Wellington.
-With its retro tiered cake stands and its vintage crockery, tablecloths and knitted tea-cosies, coming here feels like going to Granny's – I love it.
+- Martha's Pantry - 276 Cuba Street, Wellington.
+With its retro tiered cake stands and its vintage crockery, tablecloths and knitted tea-cosies, coming here feels like going to Granny's and I love it.